 Yoga for Kids & Teens

+Yoga for children should be as dynamic and playful as the joyful innate nature of the child is to be present, alert, aware.
 Yoga is very beneficial for children's overall health and development.
+The practice has great potential for protecting the physical alignment of the body and uplifting the emotional well being through the vital development phases of a child’s growth.
+The asanas (postures) are the physical foundation of the practice through which other aspects (moral, philosophical) can be learned.
+Through preparatory movements and actions, children learn to coordinate the two sides of their body through a playful yet methodical introduction to the yoga asanas.
 While the emphasis is upon mobility and agility for the younger ages, gradually the postures are improved and perfected.
-We will also learn and practice poses that are soothing for stomachaches, poses that help with headaches, those which help for sore necks and backs after lots of studying and school work, and which postures help make us strong and improve our posture for daily practice, and much more!
-This quickly-paced playful class (especially for children ages 7 & up, tweens & teens welcome!), is modeled on the children's yoga program taught at the Ramamani Iyengar Memorial Yoga Institute.
-This class is offered in sessions when enough students preregister.
-Register online here.
-When kids and teen yoga class is not offered on the weekly schedule, kids and teens are welcome to attend regular classes with parents, and teens may also attend without parents.
+We will also learn and practice poses that are soothing for stomachaches, poses that help with headaches, those which help for sore necks and backs, and much more!
+This quickly-paced playful class is modeled on Jennifer’s observation of the children's yoga program taught at the Ramamani Iyengar Memorial Yoga Institute in Pune, India.
+This class accepts children as young as 4 accompanied by a parent, but is ideal for older children, especially those age 8 & up.
+This class is offered in monthly sessions when enough students preregister.
+When kids and teen yoga class is not offered on the weekly schedule, older children and teens are welcome to attend regular classes with parents, and teens may also attend without parents.

-Please contact Jennifer to discuss your specific needs.
+Is available for students with health conditions/injuries only at this time.
+Please contact Jennifer@iycgr.com to discuss your specific needs.

 Please arrive at least 5 (or 10 minutes for first visit) before class time.
 Parking is available on Division Ave. and Goodrich SW.
 Please leave shoes in the vestibule at the front door in the shoe racks, and personal belongings outside the classroom door: no shoes or drinks in the Asana room, please.
 New students must register before class begins.
 Please let your teacher know before class if you have any medical issues or concerns, or if you are currently pregnant or menstruating.
 Please do not wear fragrances; they can be irritating to others.